GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration

 \paragraph{Sparse Gaussian Process Regression (SGPR)} \cite{titsias2009variational} and many other sparse GP techniques \cite{quinonero2005unifying,snelson2006sparse,hensman2013gaussian} use the subset of regressors (SoR) approximation for the kernel: $ \trainK \approx (K_{XU}K_{UU}^{-1}K_{UX} + \sigma^{2}I). $ Performing a matrix-matrix multiply with this matrix requires $\bigo{tnm + tm^{3}}$ time by distributing the vector multiply and grouping terms correctly.
 This computation is \emph{asymptotically faster} than the $\bigo{nm^{2} + m^{3}}$ time required by Cholesky based inference.
 Augmenting the SoR approximation with a diagonal correction, e.g. as in FITC \cite{snelson2006sparse}, is similarly straightforward.

-\paragraph{Structured Kernel Interpolation (SKI)} \cite{wilson2015kernel}, also known as KISS-GP (when used with GPs and specific design choices), is an inducing point method designed to provide fast matrix vector multiplies (MVMs) for use with Krylov subspace methods.
+\paragraph{Structured Kernel Interpolation (SKI)} \cite{wilson2015kernel}, also known as KISS-GP, is an inducing point method designed to provide fast matrix vector multiplies (MVMs) for use with Krylov subspace methods.
 SKI is thus a natural candidate for \mmacro{} and can benefit greatly from hardware acceleration.
 SKI is a generalization of SoR, which specifies $\K_{XU} \approx W\K_{UU}$, where $W$ is a sparse matrix.
 For example $W$ can correspond to the coefficients of sparse local cubic convolution interpolation.
-Applying the SKI approximation to the training covariance matrix $ \trainK \approx (WK_{UU}W^{\top} \! + \! \sigma^{2}I). $ Assuming no structure in $\K_{UU}$ a matrix multiply requires $\bigo{tn \! + \! tm^{2}}$ time.
+The SKI approximation applied to the training covariance matrix gives us $ \trainK \approx (WK_{UU}W^{\top} \! + \! \sigma^{2}I). $ Assuming no structure in $\K_{UU}$ a matrix multiply requires $\bigo{tn \! + \! tm^{2}}$ time.
 In KISS-GP \citep{wilson2015kernel,wilson2015thoughts}, the matrix $\K_{UU}$ is also chosen to have algebraic structure, such as Kronecker or Toeplitz structure, which further accelerates MVMs.
 For example, MVMs with a Toeplitz $\K_{UU}$ only require $\bigo{m \log m}$ time.
 Thus KISS-GP provides $\bigo{tn \! + \! tm \log m}$ matrix-matrix multiplies \cite{wilson2015kernel}.

 \paragraph{Compositions of kernels} can often be handled automatically.
 For example, given a \mmacro{} routine for $\K_{1},\K_{2},\K_{3}$, we can automatically perform $(\K_{1}\K_{2}+\K_{3})M = \K_{1}(\K_{2}M) + \K_{3}M$.
 SGPR and KISS-GP are implemented in this fashion.
 Given some pre-defined basic compositionality strategies, the kernel matrix multiplication $\K\M$ in SGPR reduces to defining how to perform $\K_{\U\U}^{-1}M$, and similarly for KISS-GP it reduces to performing multiplication with a Toeplitz matrix $\K_{\U\U}M$.
 For product kernels one can follow Gardner et al.~\cite{gardner2018product}.